cekit/cekit/docs/descriptor/osbs.rst

 Repository
 ^^^^^^^^^^
-This keys serves as a hint which DistGit repository and its branch we use to push generated sources into.
+This key serves as a hint which DistGit repository and its branch we use to push generated sources into.

 **Example:**